-Please note: Admission decisions for the fall semester are processed from December 15 through June 10, and will be sent via electronic mail as the decisions are made.
+Please note: Admission decisions for the fall semester will be sent via electronic mail as the decisions are made.
 Decisions are not processed all at one time.

 Students interested in pursuing the Master of Engineering in Chemical and Biomolecular Engineering apply through the Cornell University Graduate School.
 Admission is then determined by faculty members in the applicant’s chosen field.